nyuiela/zero-2.0/README.md

-﻿# Zero 2.0 - Next-Generation Privacy-Preserving Car Auction Platform
+﻿# ZE | RO
+### RWA Tokenization Platform using proof system for execution verification

 > **Transforming real-world asset auctions with zero-knowledge proofs and blockchain for ultimate privacy, security, and transparency**